Top US Online Poker Sites

 WSOP.com offers a platform on almost all major operating systems.
 You can play WSOP on your computer with either a Windows or Mac computer as there are both Windows and OSX versions of the desktop program.
 Then, on mobile, there is both an iOS and Android app available to wager on!

 PokerStars has been a massive name for online poker in the United States for a very long time.
 However, PokerStars has run into many issues in its past as the United States cracked down on online poker that was not fully regulated and licensed.
 Now PokerStars operates a fully legal and licensed operation in New Jersey, Pennsylvania, and Michigan!

 PokerStars has two offers to choose from for its new users.
-You can either get $30 free on a $20 deposit, or you can get a 100% deposit match up to $600.
-It is clear that the second offer can be a much larger sum of bonus money, but if you are just trying out the poker site, the first might be tempting.
+You can get $150 in bonus play after 1 hand or you can get a 100% deposit match up to $600.
+It is clear that the second offer can be a much larger sum of bonus money, but if you are just trying out the poker site, the first might be the way to go.

 PokerStars has partnered with Fox Bet Sportsbook.
 This means that the sportsbook side of betting is provided by Fox Bet while the casino and poker are provided by PokerStars in each state that it operates in.
 In Michigan, PokerStars and Fox Bet are partnered with the Odawa Casino Resort, and in Pennsylvania, the duo is partnered with Mount Airy Casino.

 PokerStars has a desktop application available for download that supports both Windows and OSX machines.
 PokerStars can also be played on mobile devices run by iOS and Android.
 The download links can all be found on PokerStars’ website, except for iOS, which will be on the Apple App Store.

 Playing online real money poker is very straightforward if you are physically in a state where it is legal.
 As long as you are in the right spot, these four steps should get you to the poker in no time.

 Download Poker App